-One might be tempted to think housing is simple and straightforward, like ordering a burger at an In 'N Out drive-through.
-It's not quite so simple because our housing "menu" and several nuances make it more complicated.
+One might be tempted to think housing is simple and straightforward, like ordering a burger at an In 'N Out Burger drive-through restaurant.
+It's not quite so simple because our housing "menu" and several nuances make it a bit more complicated.
 There's a difference between the relative ease of submitting a housing application as a new, incoming student (whereupon residence staff make the room and roommate assignments), and taking on the challenges yourself: recruiting one's own roommate, dealing with a large menu of housing options, limits, timelines, deadlines, standing in line during the housing selection event, etc.

 We hope students will take time to read and appreciate our menu of options, and respect the nuances for housing.
-These options and nuances include (1) various types of housing, (2) student constituents (3) location status, (4) timelines and deadlines, and (5) regulatory limits.
+These options and nuances include (1) various types of housing, (2) student constituents, (3) location status, if any (4) timelines and deadlines, and (5) regulatory limits.
 Consider these questions:

 - WHO is the student constituent: new, returning, away-abroad, or re-applicant?

-- WHERE is the student's current housing location, and does it give any status for the request?
+- WHERE is the student's current housing location, and does it give special status for the request?

-- WHEN should the request be submitted?
-Is a sign-up time, timeline or deadline asssociated with it?
+- WHEN should the request be made?
+Is a sign-up time, timeline or deadline associated with it?

-- WHY is there a limit for students who want to reside off-campus and commute?
+- WHY is there a limit for students who want to reside off-campus locally and commute?

 Our housing website is organized in consideration of our limits, options, and different constituent groups.
 First, our critical regulatory issue requires us to limit the number of off-campus commuters.
 See Off-Campus Commuting.
-Second, we provide adequate time for students to digest the information about housing options and sign-up times, and to consider how their current location may expand their choices.
-Third, housing timelines and procedures differ according to the student constituent: New, Returning, Away-Abroad, and Re-Applicant.
-As mentioned above, new students' rooms and roommates are selected by residence life staff, while returning students generally select these on their own, and away-abroad students are housed in a somewhat hybrid fashion to best meet their needs.
-We also have specific sign-up times and deadlines for requesting different types of housing.
+However, in Fall 2017, all students will be living on-campus so living off-campus will not be allowed except for very few exceptions.
+Second, our website explains when various housing options are available for request.
+Third, our timelines and procedures differ according to the student constituent group: New, Returning, Away-Abroad, and Re-Applicant.
+As mentioned above, new students' rooms and roommates are assigned by residence life staff, whereas returning students generally select these on their own.
+Our away-abroad students are housed in a somewhat hybrid fashion to best meet their needs.

-In the middle of the spring semester, we have a sequential approach to reserve housing for the following academic year (and such reservations are predominantly for fall semester housing).
-By spreading out the process over a number of weeks in March and April, our goal is for students not to feel rushed or overly stressed as they consider the "menu" of options.
+In the middle of the Spring semester, we have a sequential approach for students to reserve housing for the following academic year (and such housing reservations are predominantly for the following Fall semester).
+By spreading out the process over a number of weeks in March and April, our goal is for students to have adequate time to select their most preferred housing, and to not feel rushed or overly stressed as they consider the "menu" of options or when their most preferred housing has been reserved by others and is no longer available.
 See Housing Sign-Ups for Next Year for details.

 Do I sign-up with Housing or my Resident Director?

 Housing and Residence Life work collaboratively so the answer to this question is, "it depends."
 It depends on the type of housing request, and when the request is made.
 Returning to our fast-food analogy, consider the larger menu at McDonalds and imagine how a McDonald's employee might respond to a question such as, "may I have a breakfast item, like an Egg McMuffin?"
-The answer will probably depend upon whether McDonalds is serving that food type at that time of day.
+Until a recent policy change at McDonalds, the answer depended upon whether McDonalds is serving that food type at that time of day.
 So also, our menu of options/types and other factors will impact how student housing requests are handled.

 All requests to reside off-campus and commute are managed by the Housing Office.